eclipse-archived/ceylon-lang.org/blog/2011-12-19-ceylon-m1-newton.md

 * reified generics
 * user-defined annotations and the type safe metamodel

+Furthermore, numeric operators are not currently optimized by the compiler, so numeric code is expected to perform poorly.

 [This page](/documentation/introduction/) provides a quick introduction to the language.